saeedjamali/Booking/README.md

 2-use nested router and layout
-3-use search params when params is Object (with createSearchParams) 4-install json-server and define useFetch with axios 5-define hook useOutsideClock
+3-use search params when params is Object (with createSearchParams) 4-install json-server and define useFetch with axios and react-hot-toast 5-define hook useOutsideClock
-6-
+6